zmkfirmware/zmk/docs/docs/dev-guide-new-shield.md

 ```

 :::note
-The two `#include` lines at the top of the keymap are required in order to bring in the default set of behaviors to make them available to bind, and to import a set of defines for the HID keycodes, so keymaps can use parameters like `N2` or `K` instead of the raw keycode numeric values.
+The two `#include` lines at the top of the keymap are required in order to bring in the default set of behaviors to make them available to bind, and to import a set of defines for the key codes, so keymaps can use parameters like `N2` or `K` instead of the raw keycode numeric values.
 :::

 ### Keymap Behaviors

 Further documentation on behaviors and bindings is forthcoming, but a summary of the current behaviors you can bind to key positions is as follows:

-- `kp` is the "key press" behavior, and takes a single binding argument of the HID keycode from the 'keyboard/keypad" HID usage table.
+- `kp` is the "key press" behavior, and takes a single binding argument of the key code from the 'keyboard/keypad" HID usage table.
-- `cp` is the "consumer key press" behavior, and takes a single binding argument of the HID keycode from the "consumer page" HID usage table.
-This is mostly useful for media keys.
 - `mo` is the "momentary layer" behaviour, and takes a single binding argument of the numeric ID of the layer to momentarily enable when that key is held.
 - `trans` is the "transparent" behavior, useful to be place in higher layers above `mo` bindings to be sure the key release is handled by the lower layer.
 No binding arguments are required.
 - `mt` is the "mod-tap" behavior, and takes two binding arguments, the modifier to use if held, and the keycode to send if tapped.